 2. Build a bee hotel

 Like human hotels, by building a bee hotel, you’ll be supplying accommodation, refreshment, and even breakfast for bees.
+Building a bee hotel is an easy win to saving your local bees.
 Follow this step-by-step guide on how to build and where to put a bee hotel.

 If possible, recycle and reuse scrap pieces of wood or furniture, plastic bottles, and old garden canes for your bee hotel.
 If you have nothing at home, visiting your local waste tip to source your materials.